Few weeks before, while I was sharing my React

 this

-is determined in based on the call site.Different ways to invoke a function (different this
+is determined in based on the call site.this

 But, you might ask, how else can we invoke a function other than how we normally do?
 Well, it turns out there are four main ways to invoke a function.